Chuangfa-afk/Optiver-algo-Trade/README.md

 ## Usage
 To replicate our analysis and model training:
 1. Launch Jupyter Notebook or Jupyter Lab.
-2. Open and execute the cells in `model_training.ipynb`.
+2. Open and execute the cells in `NN.py`.

 ## Data Preprocessing
 The notebook details steps for reducing dataset memory usage, filling missing values, and normalizing features.